-According to the most recent National Research Council rankings, the graduate program in Brain and Cognitive Sciences at the University of Rochester is ranked as high as 4th nationally among 236 PhD programs in Cognitive Science and Psychology (based on both the S-range and R-range measures).
+According to the most recent National Research Council rankings, the graduate program in brain and cognitive sciences (BCS) at the University of Rochester is ranked as high as 4th nationally among 236 PhD programs in cognitive science and psychology (based on both the S-range and R-range measures).
 The BCS faculty ranked as high as 3rd nationally for research according to the Faculty Research Activity measure.
-The complete ranking information can be found at http://www.nap.edu/rdp/.
-A sortable list of rankings can be found here.
+For more information see the Data-Based Assessment of Research-Doctorate Programs and the sortable list of rankings.”

 Graduate education is a central part of academic life in the department.
 All of our faculty are invested in research structured to include graduate students as essential partners.
 Graduate students in the department are our junior colleagues and future peers—people who enrich our academic lives as much as we enrich theirs—and we commit a great deal to their training.

 The essence of our graduate program is training for research in the disciplines that constitute the brain and cognitive sciences.
 Initially a student's research is likely to be undertaken with close guidance from a member of the faculty, but we expect and encourage students to develop rapidly into independent researchers, and to become major contributors to the intellectual life of the department.

 We attach great importance to the collegiality of contact among graduate students, post-doctoral fellows and faculty, and the department fosters this by encouraging students to work with several faculty members, concurrently or sequentially, and with one another.